 - Costs for maintaining a temporary residence in the area of the new job.
 Includes lodging at the new location.

 - Storage charges.

-The employing department must process a Relocation Expense Request form to to be included with the request for payment of the relocation expenses.
+The employing department must process a Relocation Compensation Request form and send to Payroll Services for processing.

 Source of Funds

-There are certain relocation expenses that are not allowable on state appropriated funding.
+There are certain relocation expenses that are not allowed on state appropriated funding.
 The following expenses must be paid from 17A (discretionary) accounts only:

 - All expenses incurred during house hunting trips;

 - Lodging that exceeds the total of the applicable maximum daily lodging rates for one person;